jyyulab/NetBID/docs/index.md

 - Gene function enrichment analysis and visualization
 - Data and pipeline management
 - For more supporting functions, please check NetBID PDF manual

+NetBID2 is published in Nature Communications!
+You can find the publication [here](https://www.nature.com/articles/s41467-023-38335-6).